lpnh/why-rust/README.md

 To add the Catppuccin themes all you have to do is to run `mdbook-catppuccin install` on the mdBook's root directory.

-Check [catppuccin repository](https://github.com/catppuccin/mdBook) for more information.
+Check [catppuccin mdBook repository](https://github.com/catppuccin/mdBook) for more information.